 Feeling The Fear

 Even though it is really scary to go and do something and think, oh God, what if it doesn't work out?
 But you definitely learn so much more when things don't quite go to plan.
 I also think as creatives, we are sometimes prone to be perfectionists.
-And I know that can definitely put blocks down in front of you feeling confident enough to actually do the thing and just go for it.
-And I always have to tell myself, done is better than perfect.
+I know that can definitely put blocks down in front of you feeling confident enough to actually do the thing and just go for it.
+And I always have to tell myself, that done is better than perfect.

 It really is, because, as I was saying, doing the thing and actually seeing what happens and how it works, whether it's as good as what you're thinking, whether it needs some tweaks for next time, doing something is so much better than doing nothing.

 If you're doing nothing, then nothing changes.
 And if nothing changes, then you stay where you are.
 So, that's something to really think about, that actually by doing these things, by going through it, by testing things out, by acting on your ideas, you are moving your business forward, whatever the outcome of doing that thing actually is.

 LAURA: Yes, it’s about filtering the right idea out.
 I really do believe that all failures are just a big lesson.
 It's not the end of the world if you make a mistake.
 But as a perfectionist creative, I struggle with that.
 So, I'm trying to say that as much as possible to learn that lesson for myself.

 Card Number 4

 AMY: So, I'm going to have another little sip of the cocktail and we'll go straight to the next question.
 Mm, lovely.
 So, this one says,

 and I'd love to know your thoughts on this one first, Laura.